 - Satisfy Stakeholders, Quality Assurance & take up higher studies in Electronics and allied areas in engineering & management.

-- Use their skills in ethical and professional manner to contribute to research & development of innovative products.
+- Use their skills in an ethical and professional manner to contribute to research & development of innovative products.

 Program Specific Outcomes